GoInterject/GoInterject.github.io/wIndex/ReportGrouping.md

 ---
 title: ReportGrouping()
 layout: custom
+keywords: [reportgrouping, function]
+description: The ReportGrouping() INTERJECT formatting function is a triggered INTERJECT function.
 ---

 ## Function Summary
 The ReportGrouping() INTERJECT formatting function is a triggered INTERJECT function.
 This means that upon the execution of an INTERJECT action, a triggered function is activated.
 There are several trigger combinations that can be utilized by ReportGrouping() that are listed [here](/wIndex/ReportGrouping.html#trigger-combination-list).
 A ReportGrouping() function is often used to collapse or expand a native excel grouping upon the execution of an INTERJECT action.

 ### Function Arguments
 |Argument Name|Description|Default|Optional|
 |:---|:---|:---|:---|
 |OnPullSaveOrBoth|This defines the instance in which an INTERJECT action will trigger the function to be executed.||NO|